hmrc/mtd-api/README.md

 ```
 endpoints
   |__ sample      - Sample endpoints
-  |__ connector
   |__ domain
 ```
-`connector` and `domain` contain code that can be version-specific, but shared by different endpoints in the same group:
+`domain` contains code that can be version-specific, but shared by different endpoints in the same group:
 ```
 sample
   |__ connector